kkyau/ISQA-3420-/Use Cases.md

  d) Working version of FOSSology

 ###Main Success Scenarios
-The package is scanned and returned without any known issues or vulnerabilities from the database (The success scenario is really about writing the vulnerability and license information to the DB and also being able to return this information to the developer).
+The package is scanned and returned to the developer after the information has been stored in the database.
+(The success scenario is really about writing the vulnerability and license information to the DB and also being able to return this information to the developer).

 ###Failed End Conditions
-The package is scanned and the results are returned with various license issues and vulnerabilities (see prior comments)
+ a) The package is scanned but the database does not add the software's licenses and vulnerabilities to the database.

+ b) The pacakage is scanned but is not returned to the developer

 ###Trigger
 Developer uploads software package to a database that is able to scan for license and vulnerabilities.